alejandromlsh/booking_backend/Readme.md

 ```
 Now you can use its instructions to communicate and book tickets.
 The architecture design is more though to replace this simple client by a GUI,
 so that a human does not need to see those json objects, but that is something for a future extension.

+### What is interesting to run?

+Basically list list seats for a movie in one theater, them book some, and then list the available seats again.
+It will be seen that the ones that are booked have dissapeared.

+Also you can list available seats, and from other terminal book those seats.
+In your terminal when you try to book it wont work.
+So there will not be overboking.

 ### Testing the system
 Simply go to the test build folder and run the tests there: